adilnawaz54/scrum/sprint-2/Application CI Design/React CI Checks/poc.md

 ## 🔍 Purpose
-We are preparing this document so that we can easily provide a completed guide to step code compilation which is designed in GoLang to manage employee-api information.
+We are preparing this document so that we can easily provide a completed guide to step code compilation which is designed in React to manage Frontend-api information.

 ## 📑 Table of Contents